Malik Noor Saleem Khan

 Malik Noor Saleem Khan (born 9 March 1972) is a Pakistani politician from Lakki Marwat District who was a member of the Khyber Pakhtunkhwa Assembly from 2013 to 2018.
 He belongs to the Jamiat Ulema-e-Islam (F).
 He also served as chairman and member of the different committees.

 Early life and education

 Khan was born on 9 March 1972 in Karachi, he got his BSc degree in Business studies from Nottingham Trent University and Master of Business Administration from Boston University.

 Political career

-Khan was elected as the member of the Khyber Pakhtunkhwa Assembly on ticket of Jamiat Ulema-e-Islam (F) from PK-75 (Lakki Marwat-II) in 2013 Pakistani general election.
+Khan was elected as the member of the Khyber Pakhtunkhwa Assembly on ticket of Jamiat Ulema-e-Islam (F) from PK-75 (Lakki Marwat-II) in the 2013 Pakistani general election.